DenSinH/FuzzARM/README.md

 ### ROM running requirements:
 If you are building an emulator, I wrote this so that it can be ran from the very early stages of emulation.
 It uses rendering mode 4 to display the results, so you will need that.
 Other than that, I do _not_ use any SWIs/DMAs/Timers/IRQs/Weird IO registers (Only `DISPCNT` and `KEYINPUT`).
 You should be fine having most the basic instructions implemented, I use conditional operations, branches, arithmetic operations, and PSR transfers, but that should be about it.

 I think these ROMs should be very useful for debugging purposes, as they do not have any timing requirements, as mentioned above.
-If the ROM doesn't run _at all_ on your emulator, you should be able to copmare logs with established emulators like mGBA or Nanoboy Advance (though mGBA does not always pass apparently, VBA doesn't either).
+If the ROM doesn't run _at all_ on your emulator, you should be able to compare logs with established emulators like mGBA or Nanoboy Advance (VBA does not always pass apparently).

 ### The ROM in the repo:
 There is a ROM in the repo (`main.gba`).
 This ROM holds 10000 randomly generated tests for ARM/THUMB mode and all things it can possibly test.
 If you do not want to generate more ROMs yourself, you can simply download that one.